-Work Study students are expected to commit to one tech training session, and eight (8) consecutive Friday or Saturday night shows from 7:30pm-11:30pm.
+Work Study students are expected to commit to one tech training session, and eight (8) consecutive Thursday, Friday or Saturday night shows from 7:30pm-11:00pm.
 Each evening consists of 2 shows, one at 8pm and the other at 10pm.

-Work Study students will be scheduled on either Friday night or Saturday night blocks.
+Work Study students will be scheduled on either Thursday night, Friday night or Saturday night blocks.
 Work Study students may, at the discretion of CCBTS Co-Directors, swap nights so long as coverage is maintained.
 If a swap is not possible, Work Study students are expected to maintain their scheduled obligations.

 Work Study students are expected to consult with and assist performers and as such are expected to maintain a professional and courteous demeanor.